 With an eye toward accelerating the spread of innovative ideas and knowledge into the academic or public realm, our workshop program brings participants together to further develop and refine their work as they prepare for its eventual dissemination.

-- Lead applicant must be a Harvard ladder (tenured or tenure-track) faculty member (from any school); co-applicants may apply with lead applicants who meet eligibility requirements
+- Lead applicant must be a Harvard ladder faculty member (tenured or tenure track, including Harvard Medical School and Harvard School of Dental Medicine instructors and Harvard Law School clinical professors) from any school; co-applicants may apply with lead applicants who meet eligibility requirements

 - Applications are peer reviewed